pyinvoke/invoke/sites/docs/getting_started.rst

     Options:
       -n STRING, --name=STRING   Name of the person to say hi to.

-More details on task parameterization and metadata can be found in the :doc:`CLI concepts <concepts/cli>` (for the command-line & parsing side of things) and the `.task` API documentation (for the declaration side).
+More details on task parameterization and metadata can be found in :doc:`/concepts/invoking-tasks` (for the command-line & parsing side of things) and in the `.task` API documentation (for the declaration side).

 Listing tasks